jeras/verilator/docs/guide/exe_verilator.rst

 .. option:: --max-num-width <value>

-   Set the maximum number literal width (e.g. in 1024'd22 this it the 1024).
+   Set the maximum number literal width (e.g. in :code:`1024'd22` this is 1024).
    Defaults to 64K.

 .. option:: --Mdir <directory>

    Specifies the name of the Make object directory.
 All generated files will be placed in this directory.
-If not specified, "obj_dir" is used.
+If not specified, :file:`obj_dir` is used.
    The directory is created if it does not exist and the parent directories exist; otherwise manually create the Mdir before calling Verilator.